kag359six/reactful.js/README.md

 ```

-Here is how we might use this variable to initialize our components
+Here is how we might use this variable to initialize our components:

 ```
 if(onServer) {